lealhugui/schema-analyser/README.md

 # Some notes....

-The frontend initial setup uses the amazing [relay-fullstack](https://github.com/lvarayut/relay-fullstack) and [django-webpack-loader](https://github.com/owais/django-webpack-loader).
+The frontend initial setup uses the amazing [relay-fullstack](https://github.com/lvarayut/relay-fullstack).